yugabyte/yugabyte-db/docs/content/latest/integrations/flyway.md

 showAsideToc: true
 ---

-Flyway provides the means to manage schema changes to a YugabyteDB database, among others.
+[Flyway](https://flywaydb.org/) provides the means to manage schema changes to a YugabyteDB database, among others.

-As a first step towards a better integration with Flyway to manage changes to your database schema (also called schema migration) for YugabyteDB instances, we have added the YugabyteDB-specific implementation of the Flyway APIs to Flyway community project.
+The YugabyteDB-specific implementation of the Flyway APIs has been added to the Flyway community project.

 ## Prerequisites